MasterScrat/Chatistics/README.md

 Use Google Takeout: https://takeout.google.com/settings/takeout

 Request an archive containing your Hangouts chat logs.
-Extract the file called `Hangouts.json` and put it in the `raw` folder of ChatShape.
+Extract the file called `Hangouts.json` and put it in the `raw` folder of Chatistics.

 *Google switched from "Google Talk" to "Google Hangouts" mid-2013.
 Sadly you will only get your Hangouts logs using Takeout.*